rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the programming exercise for week three.

 **Thoughts:** A lot of today's time was spent working out how to plot nice graphs in Octave, and a lot of the rest was spent on realising that I had forgotten to plug my sigmoid function into my logistic regression model.
 But I am steadily getting more comfortable with Octave, which is good.
-Hopefully tomorrow I'll be able to finish the programming exercise off.0
+Hopefully tomorrow I'll be able to finish the programming exercise off.